sound1ust/from_R_G_B_to_RGB/README.md

 # from_R_G_B_to_RGB

-The utility that allows user to combine three color channels (r, g, b) from a camera roll scan to one colored image
+The utility that allows user to combine three color channels (r, g, b) from a scan of a camera roll to one colored image

 Camera roll scan is input